 Do you work in an academic or health sciences library in the United States?
 Are you an early- or mid-career librarian?
 Are you looking for sources of funding for a conference you’d like to attend this spring?

 If the answer to all of those questions is yes, please consider applying for an APA Librarian Conference Travel Award!
-Through November 30, 2016, we are accepting applications for conferences taking place from January to April 2017.
-This includes – but is not limited to – the National Institute on the Teaching of Psychology, ALA Midwinter, Electronic Resources & Libraries, the ACRL 2017 Conference, Code4Lib, the ACRL Immersion Teaching with Technology Track, and the Annual Conference on the First Year Experience.
+Through November 30, 2017, we are accepting applications for conferences taking place from January to April 2018.
+This includes – but is not limited to – the National Institute on the Teaching of Psychology, ALA Midwinter, Electronic Resources & Libraries, Code4Lib, the Distance Library Services Conference and the Annual Conference on the First Year Experience.

 Please see the website for more details on eligibility, deadlines, and application materials.
 Applicants should note that the essay is the heart of the application, and should be used to make a compelling case for attending the conference selected.
 The essay should describe what the applicant expects to learn, and how this knowledge will impact the work the applicant does with, or on behalf of, students, faculty, and other constituents.